History of Burgundy

-Later, the region was divided between the Duchy of Burgundy (to the west) and the County of Burgundy (to the east).
-The Duchy of Burgundy is the better-known of the two, later becoming the French province of Burgundy, while the County of Burgundy became the French province of Franche-Comté, literally meaning free county.
+Since the 10th century, northern Burgundian regions were divided between the Duchy of Burgundy (to the west of the river Saône, belonging to the Kingdom of France), and the Free County of Burgundy (to the east of the same river, belonging to the Holy Roman Empire).
+The Duchy of Burgundy later became the French province of Bourgogne, while the Free County of Burgundy became the province of Franche-Comté (literally meaning the free county).

-The situation is complicated by the fact that at different times and under different geopolitical circumstances, many different entities have gone by the name of 'Burgundy'.
+At different times and under different geopolitical circumstances, various political entities have gone by the name of 'Burgundy'.
 Historian Norman Davies has commented that "[f]ew subjects in European history have created more havoc than that summarized by the phrase 'all the Burgundies'."
 In 1862, James Bryce compiled a list of ten such entities, a list which Davies himself extends to fifteen, ranging from the first Burgundian kingdom founded by Gunther in the fifth century, to the modern French région of Burgundy.